DirkSonguer/bot-framework-examples/README.md

 ## Samples

+* _bot-sample-cards_: This will show you a simple bot that utlisises cards to send rich information to a user.
+Cards provide flexible layouts that might contain images, titles, subtitles, text and action buttons.
 * _bot-sample-dialogs_: This will show you a simple bot that utlisises dialogs to guide the user through the conversation.
 * _bot-sample-intentdialogs_: This will show you a simple bot that utlisises intent dialogs to understand